 EdDSA

-ImportantThe hash-based message authentication code (HMAC) signature algorithm uses symmetric encryption, which is less secure.
-We recommend that you use an asymmetric encryption algorithm to ensure security.
+ImportantThe hash-based message authentication code (HMAC) signature algorithm uses symmetric encryption, which provides weak security.
+We recommend that you use an asymmetric encryption algorithm for enhanced security.

-When you use an asymmetric encryption algorithm, you need to only include information about public keys in your JWT for security purposes.
-You do not need to include private keys in your JTW.
+If you use an asymmetric encryption algorithm, you need to include information only about public keys, instead of private keys in your JWT, for security purposes.

 We recommend that you use HTTPS to protect sensitive information such as